tsobe/lobiani/README.md

         && ./cm selenoid start --vnc --tmpfs 128 \
         && ./cm selenoid-ui start
     ```
-2. First ensure backend and frontend are both running, then execute the tests from `e2e-tests` directory
+2. First ensure backend and admin are both running, then execute the tests from `e2e-tests` directory
 (use JDK 8, hint [jenv](https://www.jenv.be/))
     ```
     ./gradlew test